NatanCieplinski/NatanCieplinski/README.md

 - **Python** 💙 : who doesn't love python?
 ---
 #### Currently working on 👨🏼‍💻
-I'm currently working to the VueJS documentation italian transalation.
+I'm currently working on the VueJS documentation italian transalation.

 ---
 Tools I enjoy using the most: 📐